 Why Does LinkedIn InMail Fall Short for Recruiters?

-LinkedIn InMail delivers a 10-25% response rate according to LinkedIn Sales Solutions - which sounds decent until you look at what it costs.
+Benchmark data from LinkedIn Sales Solutions puts the InMail response rate at 10-25% - which sounds decent until you look at what it costs.
 LinkedIn Recruiter Corporate runs $8,999 per seat per year and includes just 150 InMail credits per month.
 Recruiter Lite costs approximately $3,600 per year with only 30 monthly credits.
 Once you burn through your allocation, additional InMails cost roughly $10 per credit.

-Here's the math problem.
+Here’s the math problem.
 At a 15% average response rate and $10 per credit, each reply costs around $67.
-A recruiter sending 150 InMails per month might get 22 responses.
-That's over $400 per response when you factor in the base subscription cost.
+Sending 150 InMails per month yields roughly 22 responses at that rate.
 For agencies managing multiple requisitions, those numbers compound fast.
-For a full breakdown of what LinkedIn Recruiter costs across tiers, see our LinkedIn Recruiter pricing analysis.
+That’s over $400 per response when you factor in the base LinkedIn Recruiter subscription cost.

 Beyond cost, InMail has structural limitations that cap your ceiling: